Founded in 2019, Ahern Ireland draws upon the strong heritage of the brands it represents – Snorkel™.

 Ahern Canada was opened in Edmonton, Alberta providing sales, service and parts for Snorkel and Xtreme Manufacturing equipment in Canada.

-Ahern Ireland is formed, as part of the Ahern International division, providing Ireland based sales, parts and service for Snorkel lifts and RUTHMANN BLUELIFT tracked spider lifts.
+Ahern Ireland is formed, as part of the Ahern International division, providing Ireland based sales, parts and service for Snorkel lifts.

 Snorkel celebrated 60 years of innovation, since it was founded by the late Art Moore in 1959.